joomla/Manual/migrations/index.md

 ============

 An explanation of the code changes for each version of Joomla.
 This documentation is outside the development documentation to be version in dependent.
-The Documentation is per CMS version and it makes not much sense to see only deprecations and improvments up to the current CMS version.
+The Documentation is per CMS version and it makes not much sense to see only deprecations and improvements up to the current CMS version.

 Joomla! is trying to follow SemVer as much as possible but some parts of SemVer doesn't fit into the lifecycle of the CMS.